ZhangLabTJU/fastBCR/README.md

 ## Overview

-The goal of fastBCR is to rapid inferencing B cell clonal families from massive BCR heavy chain sequences.
-To facilitate the post-clustering analysis, we also provide a series of functional modules in fastBCR, including diversity analysis, V/J gene usage statistic, conserved motifs distribution, phylogenetic tree construction, affinity maturation analysis [somatic hypermutation (SHM) and class switch recombination (CSR)] and NAb query, which can be useful for BCR repertoire analysis and antibody discovery.
+Recent advancements in high-throughput sequencing technologies have significantly enhanced our ability to characterize B cell receptor (BCR) repertoires on a large scale.
+However, the sheer volume and extensive diversity of BCR sequences present formidable challenges for efficient and biologically meaningful analysis.
+FastBCR emerges as a efficient computational approach tailored for inferring B cell clonal families from massive datasets of BCR heavy chain sequences.
+In addition to its clustering capabilities, the FastBCR package offers a suite of functional modules designed to streamline post-clustering analysis.
+These modules encompass diverse functionalities such as diversity analysis, statistics on V/J gene usage, distribution of conserved motifs, construction of phylogenetic trees, and analysis of affinity maturation, including assessments of [somatic hypermutation (SHM) and class switch recombination (CSR)].
+Furthermore, FastBCR facilitates the querying of neutralizing antibodies (NAbs), enriching its utility for BCR repertoire analysis and antibody discovery endeavors.

 <div align=center>
 <img src="man/figures/README-overview-1.png" width="50%" />